skumar225/bubble_sort/README.md

 ## Hint
 * Check the [pseudo code listed on wikipedia](http://en.wikipedia.org/wiki/Bubble_sort).
 Make sure you understand how it works.

-## Bonus

-* Check out the "In-place version" of Quicksort listed on wikipedia.
-Why do you think that version is faster?
-Try rewriting another quick_sort algorithm using the in-place version of quicksort.
-Benchmark it and see if there is a difference.

 ## For Fun Resources
 * [Animated Sorting Algorithms](http://www.sorting-algorithms.com/)
 * [Big O Cheat Sheet](http://bigocheatsheet.com/)